roshenarun3/website/content/posts/Magic Mirror/elements.md

 {{< figure src="/images/mirror.jpg" title="Magic Mirror" height="400" >}}
 This project was an extremely fun, enlightening, and useful build.
-The magic mirror concept has been around for a while, so there are numerous github pages and videos explaining how to build one for yourself.
+The magic mirror concept has been around for a while, so there are numerous github pages and videos explaining how to build one.
 However, I added certain widgets and went for a frameless design to further personalize my mirror.
 The mirror itself is comprised of a wooden frame and glass with a two-way mirror film.
 When light is blocked out from one side of the film, the other side becomes completely reflective.
 Since the program runs a black background, the text and images shine through the glass while the background is reflective,